Posted: Sunday, June 9, 2019. 1:01 am CST.

 One country, which has transformed nearly every aspect of its society positively, and which Belize and other developing countries could look toward for inspiration is the small, yet fast-growing Asian country of Singapore.

 Singapore, in fact, is similar to Belize in several ways.
-In terms of size Singapore is considerably smaller at 278 square miles to Belize’s 8,867.
-Tropical climate and a Westminster parliamentary system of government are other similarities the two nations share.
+In terms of size, Singapore is considerably smaller at 278 square miles to Belize’s 8,867.
+The tropical climate and a Westminster parliamentary system of government are other similarities the two nations share.

 Since then the country, with very few natural resources at its disposal, has made strategic efforts to improve its economy by focusing on key areas of governance and developing targeted industries.

 A few years ago, British Prime Minister David Cameron visited Singapore and was one of the many world leaders to praise Lee Kuan Yew and the country for what they have achieved in a relatively short amount of time.
 Cameron talked of how Singapore’s first Prime Minister, Yew, “made this country one of the greatest success stories of the modern world”.

 So why is Singapore’s achievement in 50 years so impressive?
 In 1965, when Singapore divorced Malaysia, the future of the tiny island looked bleak.
 Described as, “This poor little market in a dark corner of Asia”, Singapore had no natural resources, a rapidly growing population of immigrants, substandard living conditions and political vulnerability.

 Fast forward just five decades and Singapore now boasts one of the most highly developed trade-orientated economies with little corruption, low tax rates, and the third highest per-capita GDP in the world.

 Many have pointed out five things Singapore did in its early stages which set the foundation for its economy to successfully bloom: